-The past year was the 29th year of the Institute's existence.
+The past year was the 30th year of the Institute's existence.
 As usual, the Institute sponsored several research colloquia.
-The Institute has been providing support for Canadian theoretical physics and astronomy meetings, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics.
-The WITP organized its annual summer student symposium at the University of Winnipeg on August 28, 2019, which included talks by 13 of our students.
-In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP also continues to co-sponsor a new PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.
+The Institute has provided support for Canadian theoretical physics and astronomy meetings in the last several years, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics.
+While many of our activities were altered by the pandemic (like every organization), they did continue.
+The WITP organized its annual summer student symposium online over Zoom on August 21, 2020, which included talks by 9 of our students.
+In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP also continues to co-sponsor a PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.

-For the 2018-19 academic year, the list of visitors is found in section 3.1, invited speakers in section 3.2, a description of the WITP workshop in ??, the cumulative list of graduate degrees awarded appears in section 3.5, and the published research work of members is found in section 3.6.
+For the previous five academic years, the list of visitors is found in section 3.1 and invited speakers in section 3.2.
+For 2019-20, please find a description of the WITP workshop in ??, the cumulative list of graduate degrees awarded in section 3.5, and the published research work of members in section 3.6.
 Section 4.1 contains a summary of income and expenditures for one year (since the filing of last year's report.)
-The plans for the coming year include a program of invited speakers, visiting research collaborations, the promotion of postgraduate and postdoctoral research, and the organization of our yearly WITP workshop.
+The plans for the coming year depend somewhat on the progression of the pandemic but include a program of invited speakers (via Zoom when appropriate), possibly visiting research collaborations, and the yearly WITP symposium with invited external speakers if possible.